-Edith Wharton is my favorite author and has been every since I discovered her as a college student.
-Unlike many people who see movies based on books they’ve read, I tend to do the opposite, so it was after seeing the film version of The Age of Innocence that I decided to read the novel.
+Edith Wharton is my favorite author and has been since I discovered her as an English major.
+Unlike many people who see movies based on books they’ve read, I tend to do the opposite.
+It was after seeing the film version of The Age of Innocence that I decided to read the novel.

-To date, I have read six of her novels, those considered among her most famous: The Age of Innocence, The House of Mirth, Ethan Frome, The Custom of the Country, Summer and The Buccaneers.
+To date, I have read six Edith Wharton novels: The Age of Innocence, The House of Mirth, Ethan Frome, The Custom of the Country, Summer and The Buccaneers.
 I also read her autobiography and a collection of short stories.

-These six novels are a small sampling considering she wrote more than 100 novels, novellas and short stories as well as poetry.
+These six novels, considered among her most famous, are a small sampling considering she wrote more than 100 novels, novellas, short stories and poems.

 Biography of a Great Author

-Wharton was born to George and Lucretia Jones in New York City in 1862, a wealthy, old-money family.
-Her family traveled for part of her youth, but later spent their time split between New York and Newport, Rhode Island.
+Wharton was born in 1862 into a wealthy, old-money, New York City family.
+Her parents were George and Lucretia Jones.
+The family traveled for part of Wharton youth, but later spent their time split between New York and Newport, Rhode Island.

 Wharton’s earliest publications were under a pen name because it wasn’t considered proper or ladylike for a wealthy woman to write.